thecwlzone/thecwlzone-4.0/content/posts/github-copilot-first-encounter.md

 I'm glad Copilot knew what this meant, because I was totally lost.
 And then the fix - adding [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) - OK, [What Does It All Mean Mr. Natural?](https://www.pinterest.com/pin/334040497343905532/)

-I'm blown away that a fix was found so quickly - I would have spent a lof of time on [StackOverflow](https://stackoverflow.com/questions) trying to find a solution, but the reality is this: _I don't know what went wrong, and I don't understand the fix_.
+I'm blown away that a fix was found so quickly - I would have spent a lot of time on [StackOverflow](https://stackoverflow.com/questions) trying to find a solution, but the reality is this: _I don't know what went wrong, and I don't understand the fix_.
 Now this is not a big deal for a retired guy's personal web site, but what if this code was part of, oh, I dunno, a fuel monitoring system for commercial aircraft.
 Just push the fix and put your trust in the integration testing? **Hah!**

 This is the big risk I see with AI-enhanced software development - if the software fails, [who ya gonna call](https://en.wikipedia.org/wiki/Ghostbusters)?